1,000+ Opportunities

 Companies may combine one of the three conditions above with the additional 5% wage reimbursement for high-wage positions and an additional 5% for JTIP approved employers that utilize business support services through the recognized New Mexico Workforce Connection offices across the state or through other independent human resource support service providers that help small businesses develop successful recruitment strategies to grow and retain their workforce may be eligible for an additional 5% wage reimbursement above the standard rates.

-nm. gov. For more information, contact JTIP Marketing Coordinator Avelina Borrego, Avelina.
+nm. gov. JTIP Marketing Coordinator Avelina Borrego Avelina.
 Borrego@edd.

-Based on current listing details, eligibility includes: Expanding or relocating businesses creating new jobs in New Mexico.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Expanding or relocating businesses creating new jobs in New Mexico.
+Confirm the full requirements in the official notice before applying.